Quentin Crisp: Fame

-In 1975, the television version of The Naked Civil Servant was broadcast on British and US television, making actor John Hurt, and Crisp, into stars.
-This success launched Crisp in a new direction: that of performer and tutor.
-She devised a one-man show and began touring the country with it.
-The first half of the show was an entertaining monologue loosely based on her memoirs, while the second half was a question-and-answer session with Crisp picking the audience's written questions at random and answering them in an amusing manner.

 After the success of the film, her autobiography was reprinted; Gay News commented that it should have been published posthumously (Crisp said that this was their polite way of telling her to drop dead).
 Gay rights campaigner Peter Tatchell said he had met Crisp in 1974, and alleged that she was not sympathetic to the Gay Liberation movement of the time.
 Tatchell said Crisp quipped: "What do you want liberation from?
 What is there to be proud of?
 I don't believe in rights for homosexuals."

 By now, Crisp was a theatre-filling humourist; in 1978, her one-man show sold out London's Duke of York's Theatre.
 She then took the show to New York.
 Her first stay in the Hotel Chelsea coincided with a fire, a robbery, and the death of Nancy Spungen.
 Crisp decided to move to New York permanently and, in 1981, found a small apartment at 46 East 3rd Street in Manhattan's East Village.

 As she had done in London, Crisp allowed her telephone number to be listed in the telephone directory.
 She saw it as her duty to converse with anyone who called her, saying "If you don't have your name in the phone book, you're stuck with your friends.
 How will you ever enlarge your horizons?"
-Her openness to strangers extended to accepting dinner invitations from almost anyone.
-While she expected that the host would pay for dinner, Crisp did her best to "sing for [her] supper" by regaling her host with various stories and yarns, much as she did in her theatrical performances.